siddimore/Work/mywork.md

 ### What I Built

-I implemented OHTTP (Oblivious HTTP) with HPKE encryption.
+Implemented OHTTP (Oblivious HTTP) with HPKE encryption.
 Here's how it works:

 **The relay** (proxy in the middle):
 - Sees the client's IP address